g-h-0-S-t/translator/out/<=readme=>.txt

-this folder holds your translation files
+this folder holds your generated translation files